Harsh24081990/DATABRICKS/how-to_decide_cluster_config.md

 - We have total of 200 executors

 Therefore, 400GB of total minimum memory required to process 100GB of data completely in parallel.

+## Point to Note: -
+- 400 GB minimum memory to process 100 GB of data, isn't it too much??
+- I assume this is the resouce needed to finish this 100 Gb in 1 second or less.
+Now if I want to finish the job in 15 mins or 30 mins The resouce configuration should be  different.
+-